eclipse-archived/ceylon-lang.org/documentation/reference/interoperability/erasure.md

 Ceylon type may erase to one Java type when used in a method return type and a *different* Java type when used in an `extends` or `satisifes` clause.

-A concrete example of this would `ceylon.language.Natural`, which erases to `int` in most places, but when used as a generic type parameter, it has to erase to `java.lang.Integer` because a primitive type is not permitted as a type parameter in Java.
+A concrete example of this would `ceylon.language.Integer`, which erases to `int` in most places, but when used as a generic type parameter, it has to erase to `java.lang.Integer` because a primitive type is not permitted as a type parameter in Java.